Belfast School Of Theology

 Aims of the ModuleÂ

-Building on BBCT4303 and BBCT5302 (Developing Practice I and II) this module aims to facilitate the students’ ability to engage in critical understanding and evaluation of their transferable skills and personal development.
-With the focus on extended practical placement, the course will consider and evaluate skills relating to employability, Christian understandings of vocation and spiritual formation and reflect on the relationship between theory and practice.
+Building on Ministry Formation and Practice I and II this module aims to facilitate the students’ ability to engage in critical understanding and evaluation of their placement through reflective practice.
+With the focus on preparation for using their experience in future vocations, the course will consider and evaluate skills relating to employability, Christian understandings of vocation and spiritual formation as it relates to the life of ministry and mission.
+To do so, they will reflect on the relationship between theory and practice.
 Providing the opportunity to take responsibility for personal wellbeing and spiritual development.Â

 Intended Learning OutcomesÂ